 Paint Track Painting services has been in business since 2004 and we have completed thousands of residential and commercial painting projects.
 We back our work with FIVE YEAR labor and material warranty.
 Search the painting companies name online to find out what their past customers say about them.
 Chances are you’ll learn a lot about how they operate and if they are kind of house painters you are looking to hire.
-You need to make sure they contractor or company you hire is not going to get on job training at your expense and on your project.
+You need to make sure the contractor or company you hire is not going to use your project to provide on the job training at your expense.

-At Paint Track we hire ONLY fully vetted full-time employees.
+At Paint Track, we hire ONLY fully vetted full-time employees.
 Our team of painters/craftsmen have a combined experience of over 100 years.
-Our employees go through regular job site and off job site training in areas of safety, customer service, technology, operation of new tools and machines etc. Our employees are happy, career oriented, well paid with benefits, bounces, and truly care for their work.
+Our employees go through regular job site and off job site training in areas of safety, customer service, technology, the operation of new tools and machines etc. Our employees are happy, career-oriented, well paid with benefits, bonuses, and truly care for their work.
 It is no surprise that many of our clients leave us a key or garage code to get in the house and lock up for the duration painting project.

-How important is membership to trade associations and continued education?
+How important is a membership to trade associations and continued education?

-PDCA - It is extremely important to be involve with your industry to stay ahead of the curve.
-Being involve with the paint industry helps painting contractors stay informed and know about the latest innovations, techniques, and procedures to make the right recommendations for painting projects.
+PDCA – It is extremely important to be involved with your industry to stay ahead of the curve.
+Being involved in the paint industry helps painting contractors stay informed and know about the latest innovations, techniques, and procedures to make the right recommendations for painting projects.
 Paint Track Painting Services has been an active member of the National PDCA since 1996 and have attended tens of national and regional conventions and workshops.
-Ray Rahni has served as the local PDCA chapter president from 2012-2014 and currently serves in the board of directors for North East Council of PDCA.
+Ray Rahni has served as the local PDCA chapter president from 2012-2014 and currently serves on the board of directors for North East Council of PDCA.

 Fine Paints of Europe and Benjamin Moore certifications – Ray Rahni is also a Fine Paints of Europe and Benjamin Moore stain certified.
 The certification courses involve learning about species of wood, proper preparation of wood surfaces, understanding root causes of paint failure, and products that have superior performance on the interior and exterior painted surfaces.